WHO WE ARE:

 Other: FLSA Exempt, Union Position

-Medical-legal partnership is an innovative model where attorneys are out in the community meeting with clients in a setting that reveals a wide range of legal issues, including some that may not ordinarily present themselves in CRLA’s field offices.
-The model lends itself to attorneys that can work across different legal issue areas, enjoy working with community partners, and are willing to thinking outside the box.
+The medical-legal partnership is an innovative model where attorneys are out in the community meeting with clients in a setting that reveals a wide range of legal issues, including some that may not ordinarily present themselves in CRLA’s field offices.
+The model lends itself to attorneys that can work across different legal issue areas, enjoy working with community partners, and are willing to think outside the box.
 Client representation will include interviews, negotiations with opposing parties/government agencies, research and writing, and representation at administrative and court proceedings.
-MLP staff attorneys are also expected to train health professionals on issue-spotting and triage of the civil legal needs of their patients, and to engage in outreach with social services and other community organizations.
-MLP staff attorneys resolve specific problems for individual patients, while also helping healthcare staff navigate system and policy barriers and transform institutional practices.
+MLP staff attorneys are also expected to train health professionals on the issue-spotting and triage of the civil legal needs of their patients and to engage in outreach with social services and other community organizations.
+MLP staff attorneys resolve specific problems for individual patients while also helping healthcare staff navigate system and policy barriers and transform institutional practices.

 - Work collaboratively with health care providers to identify and address the most important individual and systemic problems that impact their low-income patients.

 - Engage with the low-income patient communities to devise and seek systemic solutions to health care access and other legal needs presented by the client population.

 - Think creatively about strategic legal issues and problems.

 - Regularly conduct outreach and develop and provide training to health care providers and client families on a broad range of legal issues, including identification of legal needs.

 - Develop collaborative working relationships with advocates addressing related issues through advocacy task forces or workgroups to address systemic issues.

 - Prepare and provide community education regarding legal rights.